OSH Answers Fact Sheets

 How should you shovel?

 Push the snow rather than lift it.
 If you must throw it, take only as much snow as you can easily lift and turn your feet to the direction you're throwing - don't twist at the waist.
-Throwing the snow over your shoulder or to the side is a no-no!
-And remember, the wetter the snow, the heavier it is.
+Do not throw snow over your shoulder or to the side.

 Pace yourself.
 Shovelling snow is strenuous activity comparable to weightlifting while walking on uneven and unstable ground and wearing heavy-duty clothing.
 Take frequent breaks and drink some warm non-alcoholic fluids.